Shopping Cart

 Focus more on the routine’s activities than the timing – that will slowly come into play towards 3 months and older, when you can introduce proper sleep training techniques.

-If you'd like to see a sample schedule for a 2 month old, as well as suggested bedtimes, solutions to common challenges, and more, read Baby Sleep Simplified: Newborn Sleep Schedules and Patterns.
+If you'd like to see a sample schedule for a 2 month old, as well as suggested bedtimes, solutions to common challenges, and more, read our guide on the ideal newborn sleep schedule.

 Here's a quick example of a gentle sleep schedule you could use with your 2 month old: